pingcap/tidb-operator/en/get-started.md

     Check Table Before Drop: false
     ```

-For more details about upgrading TiDB Cluster running in TiDB Operator, consult [Upgrade TiDB Cluster](upgrade-a-tidb-cluster.md).
+For more details about upgrading the TiDB cluster running in TiDB Operator, refer to [Upgrade the TiDB cluster](upgrade-a-tidb-cluster.md).

-## Destroy TiDB Cluster
+## Destroy the TiDB cluster

-After you've finished testing, you may wish to destroy the TiDB Cluster.
+After you've finished testing, you may wish to destroy the TiDB cluster.

 Instructions for destroying the Kubernetes clusters depend on where the Kubernetes cluster is running and how it was created, so refer to those sections for more details.
-The following steps will destroy the TiDB Cluster, but will not affect the Kubernetes cluster itself.
+The following steps will destroy the TiDB cluster, but will not affect the Kubernetes cluster itself.

-1. Delete TiDB Cluster:
+1. Delete the TiDB cluster:

     {{< copyable "shell-regular" >}}